 At an arts development meeting your idea will be discussed by all our team.
 You might also be part of that meeting.
 Everything about your idea will be judged against Shetland Arts’ aims, the aims of the Shetland Charitable Trust and the Quality Framework of Creative Scotland.
 If your project is unsuccessful at this stage one of our team will discuss with you how it could be reworked, or where alternative sources of support might be found.

 4. Research and development

 You will work with Shetland Arts to plan how your idea can be developed into an event or project.
 This step is vital – it makes your idea ready to move forward.

-There will be a last, thorough discussion of your idea at an arts development meeting.
+There will be a last, thorough discussion of your idea.
 If we feel the project needs to be reworked somehow, one of our team will work with you to adapt your project.
 If it is successful at this stage, we go on.

 6. Make it happen!

 You will meet with us to discuss the practical organisation and delivery of your activity or event.
 Our Operations and Marketing teams will take the lead on the production of the project, but you will also still have regular meetings with your key contact.

 The event or activity takes place.
 We will help you deliver the project and monitor its success.